| Q: How do I apply to Women’s College?

 A: An offer is made in writing from the Principal to the applicant in one of three offer rounds:

-All offers (residency and affiliation) are conditional on the applicant receiving a full time offer in a course of study at a university within Sydney.
-If a student is not accepted into any full-time course at a university within Sydney by the second round of university offers, then the applicant is refunded their security and key deposit. |
+If a student is not accepted into any full-time course at a university within Sydney by the second round of university offers, then the applicant is refunded their security and key deposit.

 Q: What is the cost?

 A: College fees are separate from your university course or HECS-HELP fee.
 The fee covers the cost of full board (accommodation and all meals) for the 40-week academic year (or 17 week semester for Affiliates), plus access to the College’s tutorial program and academic assistance, pastoral support and guidance, internet, as well as a student access card and Sydney University Sport and Fitness Membership card for student participation in the intercollegiate sporting and cultural program.
-The cost of weekly residency for 2023 is approx $770 |
+The cost of weekly residency for 2026 is approx $925.

 Q: Can I defer my place at Women’s College?